Steps

 5. Define Storage Tables

-Define custom key-value tables for storing the new data using thedefine_indexer_table!
+Define custom key-value tables for storing the new data using thedefine_indexer_table! macro.

 Text